-Anyone not eligible can still order a postal kit from Frisky Wales.
+Anyone not eligible for the home test kit can still order a postal kit from Frisky Wales.
 This involves taking a sample at home and posting it back before getting a result.

 About the test